 oreign vendors buying and reselling in France "dry tickets" (i.e. the ticket is sold alone and is not part of a travel package), have to be registered for VAT in France in order to collect value added tax from their non-taxable customers and repay it to the Public treasury.
 They are also entitled to reclaim the French VAT they have paid to various suppliers located in France.

 Corporate hospitality in France

 When the tickets purchased by a foreign company are not intended to be resold, especially in the instance where those ‘passes’ are used for entertainment purposes (in favour of company’s staff, customers, partners, …), there is an opportunity to recover french VAT included in the price of purchase.

-Such a refund is done under the normal conditions of VAT reclaim for overseas companies.
+The VAT refund claim, in this case, will be carried out under the special procedure applicable to foreign companies.
 The claimant should be able to show that the hospitality event was organized in the strict interest of its business and not for a private use.

 The content published above is for public information purposes only.
 It cannot therefore be seen as a substitute to an advice from a qualified professional.
 Amendments to french tax laws could have been adopted recently, readers are invited to contact us for latest updates.